RoshanMehta11/SnapStocks/README.md

-# 📈 Stockzyy
+# 📈 SnapStocks

-**Stockzyy** is a Streamlit-powered web application for finance and stock price prediction.
+**SnapStocks** is a Streamlit-powered web application for finance and stock price prediction.
 It allows you to explore historical stock data and visualize trends using an intuitive interface.
 The application also includes a predictive analytics feature powered by machine learning models.
-Check out the live application: [Stockzyy](https://stockzyy.streamlit.app)
+Check out the live application: [Stockzyy](https://snapstocks.streamlit.app)

 ---